Duluth Entertainment Convention Center

 Duluth Entertainment Convention Center (DECC) is a multi-purpose arena and convention center complex located in Duluth, Minnesota.
-It was home to the University of Minnesota Duluth Bulldogs men's hockey team from 1966-2010.
+The DECC's existing arena was home to the University of Minnesota Duluth Bulldogs men's hockey team from 1966 to 2010 until they moved to the DECC's newer arena, AMSOIL Arena, in December 2010.
 The DECC is located on the waterfront near Duluth's famous Aerial Lift Bridge.

 DECC Arena

 History

-The DECC Arena, originally called the Duluth Arena Auditorium, was built at a cost of $6.5 million, the arena portion of the complex houses a 190-by-85 foot hockey rink with 5,333 seats, and six locker rooms, including the recently remodeled $2 million locker room facility now used by the men and women Bulldog hockey teams.
+The DECC Arena, originally called the Duluth Arena Auditorium, was built at a cost of $6.5 million, the arena portion of the complex houses a 190-by-85 foot hockey rink with 5,333 seats, and six locker rooms, including the recently remodeled $2 million locker room facility now used by the Bulldogs men and women hockey teams.

 The rink can be converted to allow the DECC Arena to host concerts, dinners, conventions, and shows.
 A spacious lobby, where ticket sales originate, separates the Arena from Symphony Hall.

 Sports

 The DECC was the site of the NCAA Division I men's hockey championships in both 1968 and 1981, and hosted the 2003 and 2008 Women's Frozen Four.

-The DECC Arena hosted the Duluth-Superior Lumberjacks, an indoor football team, from 1999–2000 and currently host the Duluth Harbor Monsters in The Arena League, which began play in 2024.
+The DECC Arena hosted arena football teams such as the Duluth-Superior Lumberjacks of the Indoor Football League from 1999 to 2000, and the Duluth Harbor Monsters of The Arena League from 2024 to 2025.